Chappell Roan is becoming the queer pop icon of her dreams

 Pop supernova Chappell Roan grew up listening to the “anthemic pop queens” of the early 2010s – think Rihanna, Lady Gaga, Nicki Minaj and Carly Rae Jepsen.
 “And oh my God, Katy Perry‘s ‘Teenage Dream’ [album] came out when I was 13,” she gushes.
 “Like, it was just perfect pop.”

 You can really hear this colour and excitement in Roan’s own music, which combines skyscraper choruses with lashings of drama and fun, in-your-face queerness.
 ‘Pink Pony Club’, a dazzling synth-pop banger that became Roan’s breakout hit in 2020, is a riveting tale of a strait-laced Tennessee girl who moves to LA – “a special place where boys and girls can all be queens every single day” – to become a stripper.
-‘Casual’, an undulating ballad that dropped last year, frames uncertainty about a relationship’s status in a frankly iconic way: “Knee deep in the passenger seat and you’re eating me out – is it casual now?”

 Born Kayleigh Rose Amstutz – Chappell Roan is a stage name that honours her late grandfather, Dennis K. Chappell – she grew up in a “conservative and homophobic” community in Willard, Missouri.
 Roan embraced her queerness after moving to LA to further her music career, but says her relationship with her sexuality is “always evolving”.
 Like so many LGBTQ+ people, especially those raised in less accepting environments, she fully understands that “it’s really hard to rid yourself of internalised homophobia”.